aruba/aoscx-ansible-collection/docs/aoscx_acl.md

 # Examples

-## 1. Deny a host inside an allowed network
+## Deny a host inside an allowed network

 The following example shows how to allow all incoming traffic from a certain IPv4 network, but deny a single host, and keep a count of how many packets are sent to the switch from that host.
 Two ACEs are added, the one with lowest sequence number is checked first for matches.
 One ACE is in charge of denying incoming traffic from the single host, while the other one allows incoming from the rest of the network.
+Note that in both cases the entries match all destination addresses, because `dst_ip` is empty.
+In that case, all destination traffic is denied because the first entry takes precedence.

 ```YAML
 - name: Configure IPv4 ACL that allows traffic from a network except a single host